DrLex0/FFCP-GCodeSnippets/README.md

 For this to work, inside your WSL environment you must have a command `wslpath` that converts Windows paths to their Linux equivalent.
 This is automatically the case if you have Windows 10 version 1803 or newer with a standard WSL image.
 If not, follow the instructions in the file `poor_mans_wslpath.txt`.

 Open the `make_fcp_x3g` script in a text editor and set “`GPX`” to the *Linux file path* pointing to the *Linux gpx binary* you installed before.
+To know its path, you can execute “`which gpx`” in a Linux terminal.
+If this does not return anything, GPX is not (correctly) installed.\
-You could optionally edit the other parameters if you know what you're doing.
+You could optionally edit the other parameters of this script if you know what you're doing.
 Then save this modified script inside the Linux filesystem.
 Ensure both the script and gpx binary are executable (`chmod a+x make_fcp_x3g`).

 Then, create a BAT wrapper script, any text editor will do.
 Save the following content under the file name `slic3r_postprocess.bat`:
 ```